-Directed by Gene Stupnitsky (The Office) and Produced by Seth Rogan (Bad Neighbours) Good Boys opens in familiar teen comedy territory.
-With three pre-teen boys known as ‘The Bean Bag Boys’ (simply because they own beanbags) who are lifelong friends entering the scary world of 6th Grade.
-Max (Jacob Tremblay) Lucas (Keith L. Williams) and Thor (Brady Noon) are all desperately searching for the answers and experiences that will transform them from child to cool teenager, while remaining on the periphery of the cool kids groups at school.
-Each boy focussed on how he can change to fit in with the developing sub cultures present as the transition from child to teen takes place.
+Directed by Gene Stupnitsky (The Office) and Produced by Seth Rogan (Bad Neighbours) Good Boys inhabits the familiar landscape of teen comedy, while also challenging the audience with a tween cast.
+Max (Jacob Tremblay) Lucas (Keith L. Williams) and Thor (Brady Noon) are desperately searching for experiences that will transform their school life from inexpereinced child to cool young teenager.
+As they navigate the social structures and pitfalls of the 6th Grade.
+Each of our boys focussed on how they can change to fit in with developing school sub cultures.
+While also trying to navigate the tricky and highly confusing transition from child to teenager.

-Desperate to hang out with his crush Brixlee (Millie Davis) at a kissing party, while also viewing the party as his entrance into the cool kids group at school.
-Max enlists the help of the bean bag boys in teaching him how kissing works, cutting school and using his dads drone to spy on the older teenagers living on his street.
-However, as the drone plan dramatically fails and the bean bag boys find themselves in conflict with two older high school girls (Molly Gordon and Midori Francis).
-The day becomes a whirlwind of pre-teen danger, group bonding, cartoon like escapes and humour.
-As the bean bag boys mission to attend the kissing party at any cost becomes a journey of self discovery for each boy.
+Desperate to hang out with his first crush Brixlee (Millie Davis) at a kissing party, Max enlists the help of his friends.
+Their mission being the discovery of how kissing works before the party.
+The solution being the risky use of his dads drone to spy on the older ‘kissing’ teenagers living on his street.
+However, the drone plan dramatically fails and the boys find themselves in conflict with two older high school girls (Molly Gordon and Midori Francis).
+Leading to a day of pre-teen danger, group bonding, cartoon like escapes and humour.
+As the boys mission to attend the kissing party at any cost becomes a journey of self discovery for each boy.

-What makes Good Boys so fresh is a script that plays homage to the childhood logic, fear and unknown forces that haunt pre-teen life.
-The boys believing they have all answers while in fact still living in a protected bubble wrapped shield of childhood.
-Matched with outstanding performances from Tremblay (Book of Henry) Williams (The Bachelors) and Noon (Boardwalk Empire), the young cast maintain the films feeling of innocence versus exploration throughout.
-Never allowing the young characters to become tools for adult humour, instead reflecting back to the audience the silliness and innocence of the transition from tween to teen.
-This takes Good Boys beyond the adult comedy present into the realms of classic coming of age films.
-With the interface and learning between the boys reflecting classic’s such as The Goonies, Adventures in Babysitting and Stand By Me.
+What makes Good Boys so fresh is a script that plays homage to the childhood logic and fear that pervades pre-teen life.
+The boys believing they have all answers while in fact still living in the protective bubble wrap of childhood.
+While never allowing the young characters to become tools for adult humour, instead reflecting back to the audience the silliness and innocence of the transition from tween to teen.
+This dynamic allows Good Boys to sit between both the adult comedy genre and the coming of age genre.
+As our intrepid group of tweens echo the joy, pain and humour of being 12.

-Good Boys asks us all to remember the imagination, adventure and fear of pre-teen existence.
-The desire to grow up dovetailing with a feeling of loss as childhood reaches the borders of teenage life.
-Yes, its rude, but it’s also full of incredible warmth, laugh out loud humour and tenderness.
+Good Boys asks us all to remember the imagination, adventure and fear of tween life.
+While dovetailing the desire to grow up with the humour of childhood imagination.
+Yes, its rude, but it’s also full of incredible warmth, humour and tenderness.
 Delivering a truly sweet comedy that takes you by surprise in its ability to reflect the void between childhood and adolescence and the growth, humour and loss inherent within it.